-Incorporating other modalities of neuroimaging or alternative metrics of aging other than chronological age (such as DNA methylation aging~\cite{horvath2013dna}) in the training of VNNs provide promising future directions that can help improve our understanding of aging.
+Incorporating other modalities of neuroimaging or alternative metrics of aging other than chronological age (such as DNA methylation~\cite{horvath2013dna}) provide promising future directions that can help improve our understanding of aging.

-{\bf Limitations.} We provide findings derived on a single dataset (although corroborated using VNNs trained on an independent dataset) and further investigation on larger and more diverse datasets may improve the confidence in our conclusions.
-Existing studies, including this paper, fall short at concretely defining the notion of optimal brain age.
+{\bf Limitations.} Existing studies, including this paper, fall short at concretely defining the notion of optimal brain age.
 From a broader perspective, quantifying biological age even for a healthy population is a complex task due to various factors that can contribute to accelerated aging in the absence of an adverse health condition~\cite{ronan2016obesity, mareckova2020maternal,westlye2012effects}.
 Moreover, the impacts of the quality of MRI scans and brain atlases across datasets on $\Delta$-Age must also be explored.

 Our analysis was limited to older individuals, and a dataset with more diverse age groups is expected to provide holistic information on brain age.
 Isolation of brain regions contributing more to $\Delta$-Age in AD than HC hinges on a binary group comparison.
 Such a comparison can be impacted by the composition of the dataset (for instance, a skewed dataset may not provide informative results).